alissin/little-big-tips/_pattern-algorithm/breadth-first-search/README.md

 ## _**Little Big Tips**_ ![Joystick](https://raw.githubusercontent.com/alissin/alissin.github.io/master/images/joystick.png) > Pattern / Algorithm > pathfinder using Breadth First Search

-Feel free to try this behaviour on the playable demonstration / prototype: [Realm Defender](https://simmer.io/@alissin/realm-defender).

-_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
-The scenario and the props are free assets from the Asset Store.

 > ![Realm Defender](./../../z_images/realm_defender/breadth-first-search.png)

+Feel free to try this behaviour on the playable demonstration / prototype: [Realm Defender](https://simmer.io/@alissin/realm-defender).<br/>
+<sub>_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
+The scenario and the props are free assets from the Asset Store.</sub>

 #### Problem description
 We need to find the shortest path between the start point (red castle) and end point (blue castle).